Colorado FPPA Occupationally Disabled Retirees for Fair COLAs

 Disclaimer

-This website is an independent, volunteer-led advocacy project created by a retired FPPA member.
+This website is an independent, volunteer-led advocacy project created retired FPPA members.
 All content is intended for informational and educational purposes only and reflects the views of individual contributors.
 It is not affiliated with the Fire & Police Pension Association of Colorado (FPPA), the State of Colorado, or any governmental agency.
 While every effort is made to ensure accuracy, users are encouraged to verify key facts through official sources.

 This site does not provide legal, financial, or retirement planning advice.
 Users should consult with qualified professionals for guidance related to individual circumstances.